 After twisting the capsule open:

-- Squeeze capsule and let them lick it as it exits the capsule.
+- Squeeze the capsule and let them lick it as it exits the capsule.

 - Apply on top of your cat’s food.
 A cat’s natural licking motion will distribute the product onto the gums sufficiently.